top of page

 A tray or a neat stack of coffee table books creates an instant focal point.
 It also helps corral smaller items, making the table look neat even with multiple objects on it.
 Books work especially well to add height and texture, and trays make it easy to move everything if you need extra space.

-Styling rule of thumb: Larger tables can handle a big tray or two stacks of books; smaller tables may look best with just one anchor piece.
+Styling Rule of Thumb: Larger tables can handle a big tray or two stacks of books; smaller tables may look best with just one anchor piece.

 Step 4: Layer Decorative Accessories